G.I.T.: History

+Breakup and reunions

 Due to human wear and tear in the face of the overwhelming success the band was having, they separated in 1988.
 They subsequently held meetings in 1992, 2010 and 2017.
 In 2017, the members of the band were declared by the Legislature of the city of Buenos Aires as "Outstanding Personality of the City of Buenos Aires" for the legacy of their artistic career.